-9:00 a.m.
+Conference judging & show Friday at 4:00 p.m.

-- Open only to 4-H members (ages 7 to 12 years old) enrolled in 4-H Bucket Calf Project. - 3.
-4-Her must use the same calf as shown at the County Fair the previous year as a bucket calf. - 4.
-Steers and heifers will be shown together in this department. - 5.
-2nd Year Bucket Calf participants may also show in breeding heifer class.
-Refer to beef classes. - 6.
-Any animal shown in this department will not be eligible to sell in the livestock auction at the fair. - A fitting demonstration and workshop will be held at the fair for all who participate in this department to help them learn to fit their calf.
-Any 4-Her not attending this event will automatically lose 25% of their points. - 8.
-2nd Year Bucket Calves will be judged using the following scorecard: 30% knowledge interview, 20% poster 20% presentation of the animal in the show ring; 20% quality and condition of the animal; 10% attend and clip calf at demonstration.
-The poster should include the following information: 4-Her's name Calf's name Breed of calf Any other information -pictures, drawings, how you take care of calf, what you feed your calf, and what your intension are with the calf..
-Poster should be 28" by 22" (full size) this is 20% of your score. - 9.
-Parental and older 4-Her assistance will be allowed. - 10.
-Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tie-out area. - 11.
+- 1. Read General Rules. - 2.
+Open only to 4-H members (ages 7 to 12 years old 4-H age) enrolled in 4-H Bucket Calf Project. - 4-Her must use the same calf as shown at the County Fair the previous year as a bucket calf. - 4.
+Steers and heifers will be shown together in this department. - 2nd Year Bucket Calf participants may also show in breeding heifer class.
+Refer to beef classes. - Any animal shown in this department will not be eligible to sell in the livestock auction at the fair. - 7.
+2nd Year Bucket Calves will be judged using the following scorecard: 40% knowledge interview, 20% poster 20% presentation of the animal in the show ring; 20% quality and condition of the animal; The poster should include the following information: 4-Her's name Calf's name Breed of calf Any other information -pictures, drawings, how you take care of calf, what you feed your calf, and what your intension are with the calf..
+Poster should be 28" by 22" (full size) this is 20% of your score. - 8.
+Parental and older 4-Her assistance will be allowed. - 9.
+Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tie-out area. - 10.
 All livestock animals must be loaded and unloaded in designated areas only

 Class D1303 ---- 2nd Yr.
+Bucket Calf

-Bucket Calf MANURE PILES AND BLUE BINS AT THE LIVESTOCK BUILDINGS ARE FOR ANIMAL WASTE ONLY.
+MANURE PILES AND BLUE BINS AT THE LIVESTOCK BUILDINGS ARE FOR ANIMAL WASTE ONLY.
 DO NOT PUT ANY TRASH IN THE PILES OR BINS.